Denied entry into Canada?

 Committed an act outside of Canada that is considered a crime under the laws of the country where it occurred and would be punishable under Canadian law.

 Those who find themselves criminally inadmissible to Canada may overcome such inadmissibility.
-Aviou Law Firm can help in the preparation of your rehabilitation application and also that of a record suspension thereby making you admissible to Canada.
+AVIOU Law can help in the preparation of your rehabilitation application and also that of a record suspension thereby making you admissible to Canada.